 A. Humanities and Social Sciences majors — who have earned more than 7.75 units at the college and maintain a 3.3 cumulative GPA — may request an overload for more than 4.5 course units but no more than 5 course units.
 Students who are seeking an overload should first discuss this with their faculty advisor or department chair.
 The advisor and/or department chair should inquire as to why they are requesting the overload, review their academic record, and determine the likelihood of a successful semester with such an overload.
-If approved, students should complete the overload request form and have the department chair sign the form.
+If approved, students should complete the HSS Overload Application System and have the department chair sign the form.
 The Associate Dean will review it and sign the form and grant overload.

 Q. How many times can a student repeat a course?

 A. A student may repeat any course once.
 If a student desires to take a course more than twice, permission must be obtained from the chair of the department in which the student is majoring and the chair of the department offering the course.
 Students who fail to secure the proper permission will be dropped from the course by the Office of Records and Registration.
 When a course is repeated, only the highest grade is counted in the grade point average and toward meeting graduation requirements, although all grades earned will appear on the unofficial transcript.
 Grades are not automatically recalculated.
 Students must petition for grade recalculation in the Office of Records and Registration.

 As stated in the Undergraduate Bulletin: “Pass/Fail will normally be made among a student’s free electives, but may include a challenging course within the major or minor, ONLY once the minimum graduation requirements for the major/minor are achieved.
 The Ungraded Option may NOT be used to meet Liberal Learning requirements.”